arijitgupta42/Rasoee/Website/README.md

 conda install -c pytorch torchvision
 ```

-3. Pillow : It will be used to interact with image files and for preprocessing.
+3. **Pillow** : It will be used to interact with the image files for preprocessing.
 You can install it in the command line prompt using
 ```
 pip install Pillow